electron/governance/wg-releases/sudowoodo.md

   * Sudowoodo has built-in resilience to this.
   * Should this occur, the release process can be continued by invoking `/blasting-off-again {COMMIT_HASH}` as a backslash command in `#bot-releases`.
 2. GitHub Asset Upload Failure
+**Symptoms**
+  * Sudowoodo fails due to "Build waiter failed"
+  * Check the build that it failed to wait for and see whether it failed during "upload to github" with HTTP Error 422 "Unprocessable Entity".
+**How to fix**
   * Owing to a long-standing bug in GitHub's asset upload code, assets can become corrupted such that the assets fail to upload but exist as strange ghost assets, such that they cannot be deleted or re-uploaded.
   * Unfortunately, the only solution in these cases is to clean up the build and re-trigger a new one.
 3. Sudowoodo fails after all builds have been completed